BytecodeAgency/Coding-Standards/README.md

 * When using SSH, if possible, use an SSH-key and not just a password.
 This is to improve security
 * For deployment using Git, or when setting up Git on a remote server, always use deploy keys, and do not reuse these keys
 * When you add any login credentials or keys in a Git repo, even if it's a private repo with limited access, encrypt the files containing the credentials/keys if possible for maximum security
+* Make use of (gitignored) `.env` files to keep environment variables secret, and easy to setup between environments

 # Git

+* GitLab should be used as main Git server, if needed GitHub can be setup as repository mirror
 * Don't merge your own code into the develop/master branch, always create a pull request and let at least one other developer review the code
 * Work on your own branch and name the branch to your first name.
 If a GitLab Board is used for the project, you can name the branch after the issue name in a GitLab Board
 * Make sure you always add steps in the README.md file for others to make your code run: include the needed global dependencies, commands to install dependencies, and steps to run everything.